alphalon/kotlin-scripting/README.md

 - [Help](scripts/Help.kts) - Provides information about available commands
 - [Upgrade Dependency](scripts/UpgradeDependency.kts) - Modifies dependency versions in existing scripts

-In addition, the `bin` directory contains automation scripts for this project.
+In addition, the [bin](bin) directory contains automation scripts for this project.

 ## Diagnostics

 Run the `ko` script with the `--verbose` option to output information regarding the script runtime environment.

-If you're experiencing issues with transitive dependencies not being resolved, so some other weird issue running a script, try running `kscript --clear-cache`.
-This will clear the cache for all scripts and they will be compiled afresh.
+If you're experiencing issues with transitive dependencies not being resolved, or some other weird issue running a script, try using the `--clean`.
+This will clear the cache for all scripts and ensure they are re-compiled when run the next time.

 ### Interactive Session